The National Firearms Museum: Tulle Model 1886 93 Lebel Bolt Action Rifle

 New arrival: just got an MI Garand from CMP...more later.

-n time a couple weeks back at the San Luis Obispo Sportsman's Association SLOSA EXPO.
+Had a fun time a couple weeks back at the San Luis Obispo Sportsman's Association SLOSA EXPO.
 This was a free ammo and guns provided event.
 That's right, no guns/ammo allowed in with the attendees but free ammo and use of a wide variety of guns at the event.
 I sure enjoyed the black power and sampling of muzzle loaders.
 A lot of work goes into taking one shot.
 Gives you quite an appreciation for what soldiers when through before cartridges and repeating rifles.
 The expo took place at a nearby public range facility offering a wide variety of shooting opportunities.

-I am just beginning to get back into guns, ammo, militaria, etc. and corrections, feedback and interesting tidbits of information are welcomed.
+P.S.
+I made a couple of corrections above.
+Feel free to straighten me out on anything else — I am just beginning to get back into guns, ammo, militaria, etc. and corrections, feedback and interesting tidbits of information are welcomed.
 Thanks, John

 No comments: